connerlacey7/lacey_resume2/docs/index.md

 __Python__

 - Have taken various classes in how to program using Python
-- Know the basics of Pythin and how to program using functions
+- Know the basics of Python and how to program using functions
-- Have learned how to use Pandas in python to analyze data
+- Have learned how to use Pandas in Python to analyze data

 __R__

 - Have learned how to analyze data using R
 - Have taken classes in this and plan to take more
+- Have used R to do business analytics with approximately 400,000 rows of data

 __SQL__

-- have learned the basics in how to use SQL to organize databases
+- Have learned to use SQL for database organization
-- have learned how to use sql in pandas to analyze the various tables
+- Have learned how to use SQL in Pandas to analyze tables
-- Can filter the datasets to show what I need
+- Can filter the datasets to show desired information

 ## Service and Work History